Is another sports defamation lawsuit on the way?

 Speak With An FTC Attorney Today

 Are you in trouble with the Federal Trade Commission?
-Do you need the help of a lawyer who’s successfully helped clients ward off the FTC?
+Do you need the help of a lawyer who has successfully helped clients ward off the FTC?
 If yes, get in touch today.
-Our firm, Kelly / Warner, has been dealing with FTC-related cases for over 5 years.
+Our firm, Kelly / Warner, has been dealing with FTC-related cases for years.
 We know the niche well.
 Get in touch now to begin the conversation.

-What do you think when you hear or read the word “privilege”?
-Do you picture a person with F.U. money?
-Or maybe visions of royal bodies dance in your head.
-Answers vary, but when it comes to law, privilege means that one party has a legal right to engage in a given action, and, as a result, cannot be held liable for said action.
-When it comes to dentist defamation lawsuits, privilege often dictates who wins and who loses.
+When it comes to the law, privilege means that one party has a legal right to engage in a given action, and, as a result, cannot be held liable for said action.
+When it comes to dentist defamation lawsuits, privilege can dictate who wins and who loses.

 First Things First, What is Dentist Defamation?

 Before we delve deeper into the legal concept of privilege, let’s first define defamation.
 In basic terms, defamation occurs when one party publicly lies about another party.
-In cases where a dentist is suing for slander or libel related to their professional capacities, the dentist most prove that:
+When a dentist sues for slander or libel, related to their professional capacities, the dentist must prove that:

 - The defendant published — or publicly spoke — a false statement of fact;

-- The false statement of fact was about the dentist doing the suing;
+- The false statement of fact was about the dentist;

 - Financial harm befell the dentist as a result of the statements under review.